💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Overall, the integration with Databox has improved the functioning of the department and the daily workload for Seipp and the team.

 “It saves me a few hours a week.
-For me, I can be asked a lot of questions, and my answer can be ‘Here’s the dashboard, go check it out.’
+For me, I can be asked a lot of questions, and my answer can be ‘Here’s the performance dashboard, go check it out.’
 It really does let me show my work quite clearly.
 It saves me a ton of time.
 It shows the value I’m adding to the company.”

 For a small, busy team, these hours translate into future potential to grow and nurture the business even during difficult times.